A Google Product Leader on What Digital Health Care Professionals Need to Know About Health Care

 1. Hospitals and payers are often hesitant to test new digital products and health apps.

-In general, health care organizations tend to be more conservative and risk averse due to serious digital risk, gaps in training and onboarding and strict compliance regulations.
-Payers and hospitals have a low tolerance for pilot, alpha and beta products, in part because a mature product shows commitment to the space and an ability to comply with nuanced health regulations.
+In general, health care organizations tend to be more conservative and risk averse due to serious digital risk, gaps in training and onboarding, and strict compliance regulations.
+Payers and hospitals have a low tolerance for pilot, alpha, and beta products, in part because a mature product shows commitment to the space and an ability to comply with nuanced health regulations.

 Health care products face more privacy requirements than other industries.
 In the US, the main regulations include the Health Insurance Portability and Accountability Act (HIPAA) to regulate the protection of personal health information, the Federal Food, Drug, and Cosmetic Act (FFDCA), which regulates the use of medical devices, and the Payment Card Industry Data Security Standard (PCI DSS), which regulates the protection of financial data.
 Veteran products that have a longstanding history of compliance with regulations can seem like the safer choice to payers and hospitals.